 A: This is a fairly frequent occurrence that always presents a dilemma.
 Our policy has always been that, unless circumstances demand otherwise, students should complete a minimum of three rotations.
 The rationale for this policy is that there is always something to be learned from doing research rotations in different laboratories in terms of exposure to different approaches and cross-fertilization of science philosophy.
 Delaying the designation of an advisor by a few weeks seldom causes any hardship for the student or advisor.

 Q: When should I make my decision and what should I do?

 A: Your decision for final lab should be made by the end of your 3rd rotation.
 You should talk with all faculty members with whom you rotated.
-Once you have made your decisions, you should talk with Dr. Caplan.
-Final decisions should be approved by the faculty member whose lab you wish to join, Dr. Caplan and Dr. Batra.
+Once you have made your decisions, you should talk with Dr. Sorgen.
+Final decisions should be approved by the faculty member whose lab you wish to join, Dr. Sorgen and Dr. Batra.